One frequently asked question in the Betrayal Trauma Recovery community is:

 Lindsey: Oh yeah.

-Anne: So, you’re separated in your home for about a year.
+Anne: Okay, so you’re separated in your home for about a year.
 You’re living upstairs and he’s living in the basement.

 Anne: I am personal friends with you, in the same state and the same place, and so I know you’ve been making an effort to have friends come over in the evening when you’re lonely and you’ve been learning new skills on how to navigate a life where you’re separated from your spouse.
 Now, after about a year you found out that he was still lying to you and using porn.

 Lindsey: I wouldn’t say still lying.
 He wasn’t lying to me for that whole year.
-There was a 2-month period of time, that I know of, where he definitely was.
+There was a two-month period of time, that I know of, where he definitely was.

 Anne: And he could have been, you just don’t know yet.

 Anne: After you found out that he had been lying to you again, you took some time.